superfly/macaroon/flyio/caveats.md

 The other fields are optional fields, and denote what is being operated on.
 Some fields are related to other fields.
 For example, an AppID can only be present if an OrgID is present, and a Machine can only be present if an AppID is present.
+If these requirements are not met, the access request is considered invalid.

 ## Bearer Token List